Are You a Christian, or a Disciple of Christ?

 Christians are indoctrinated to believe a man-made system equates to salvation.
-They live in a template created by men within a supposed moral framework where they are obligated to spend their time and money attending to a special building where salaried officials create "road maps" telling their minions how to live and the direction they should go.
+They live in a template created by men within a supposed moral framework where they are obligated to spend their time and money attending to a special building where salaried officials create spiritual road maps for them telling their minions how to live and the direction they should go.

 The question is,

-If the cast majority claim to follow Christ, then why wouldn't they take the name which Christ chose for his followers?
+If the vast majority claim to follow Christ, then why wouldn't they take the name which Christ chose for his followers?

 Who is your Master?

 The fact is, there is clear distinction today between those who are in the church system who follow the traditions of man and those who are among the ekklesia who follow the way of Christ.

 The term 'disciple(s)' is used over two-hundred plus times in Scripture to describe those who follow Christ.
 'Believer' is used twelve times and 'Christian' is used a mere three times.
 Now if we really think about these terms for a few minutes, it should not take long to figure out that the vast majority of those who call themselves Christians have no problem saying that they believe in Christ, but the clincher comes when asking them whether they are students of the Master.